Understanding the Sounds Your Rabbit Makes

 Conclusion

 Understanding the sounds your rabbit makes can help you better care for them and respond to their needs.
 Remember, every rabbit is unique, and their sounds can vary.
-Always observe your rabbit’s behavior and body language in conjunction with their sounds to get a full understanding of their state.
+Always observe your rabbit’s behavior in conjunction with their sounds to get a full understanding of their state.

 1. Oxbow Animal Health. (n.d.).
 Rabbit Noises and Their Meanings.
 Retrieved from https://oxbowanimalhealth.com/blog/rabbit-noises-and-their-meanings